-- TOEFL scores to SOPHAS using the following designation DI Code 5688. - IELTS scores must be uploaded electronically to SOPHAS.
+- TOEFL scores to SOPHAS using the following designation DI Code: 5688. - IELTS scores can be uploaded electronically to SOPHAS.
+Upload IELTS scores in the standardized test section of the application and include your TRF Number.

-- International applicants who reside in the U.S. at the time of application must submit TOEFL, ILETS or IU Indianapolis EAP (English for Academic Purposes) exam scores. - International applicants who do not reside in the U.S. at the time of application must submit their TOEFL or IELTS scores with their application and, if admitted to the MPH program, also complete an EAP Exam upon arrival to Indianapolis.

-The USMLE and ECFMG do not fulfill the required proof of English proficiency when applying to the MPH program.
+- International applicants who reside in the U.S. at the time of application must submit TOEFL, IELTS or IU Indianapolis EAP (English for Academic Purposes) exam scores. - International applicants who do not reside in the U.S. at the time of application must submit their TOEFL or IELTS scores with their application and, if admitted to the MPH program, also complete an EAP Exam upon arrival to Indianapolis. - The USMLE and ECFMG do not fulfill the required proof of English proficiency when applying to the MPH program.
 Applicants who have passed the USMLE or ECFMG must also submit TOEFL, IELTS or EAP scores.